 Just take a look at the content gap between these two domains:

 Strategy #2: Researching Your Audience’s Most Common Questions

 This strategy works particularly well for identifying individual cluster assets, apart from the pillar content.
 Because you see, questions your target audience asks in various places online suggests what individual cluster pages you should create.

 Just take a look at this list of questions associated with the topic “link building:”

+You can identify those questions in a few ways.
 You could do it manually, by researching sites like Quora, Yahoo Answer and many others.
-Alternatively, seoClarity includes “Content Ideas” tool that automates this process and delivers insights from a plethora of sources.
+Alternatively, seoClarity's Content Ideas automates this process and delivers insights from a plethora of sources.

 Search engines are shifting their focus to topics.
 And this, in turn, changes how SEOs must think about online visibility and their content marketing strategy.

 It’s no longer about dominating keywords but instead about gaining authority over entire topics.
 After reading this post, you should have a good idea about how to utilize topic-based content for SEO, and understand how to develop topic clusters as part of a content strategy aimed at boosting your overall search visibility.